sam-thorn/sam-thorn/README.md

 ### Hello! 👋

 I'm Sam!
 A fullstack web developer with a background in project management and a love for creative solutions.
 I'm into solving problems that strive to make a product user's day better.
-I'm also interested in mobile development.
+Interested in both web and mobile development.

 - 🔭 I’m currently working on development projects that reinforce my skills and help me to become a better developer.
   - Personal Project: A Scrum Poker Planning app (Flutter)